Image © ITV Studios, 1969

 Robert Harbin

-Character & Episode: Magician (George) in It's Supposed to be Thicker Than Water
+Character & Episode: Magician (George) in It's Supposed To Be Thicker Than Water

 Born: 14/02/1908, Balfour, South Africa (as Edward Richard Charles Williams)